How to Frame a Basement Wall That Floats

 Since you are framing your walls yourself I will assume you have general knowledge and knowhow for framing walls.
 If you are nailing your plates and studs or using an air-nailer it doesn’t matter you can use my method with both nailing methods.

 Floating basement walls is always a good idea in case your floor heaves and shifts.
-When you float the wall and your floor shifts chances are you won’t get cracks in your walls.
+When you float the wall and your basement floor shifts chances are you won’t get cracks in your walls.

-Framing and Floating your basment walls
+Framing and Floating Basment Walls

 Floating your walls means either the top or bottom plate will be floating only using spikes to connect your wall to a 2nd wall plate.
 I float my walls at the floor.
 Let’s get started.
 So you have all your lumber on site right?
 Ok good.

-A couple of things to consider before you start framing.
+- A couple of things to consider before you start framing.
 If you are going to have a plumbing stack in the basement make sure you frame that wall with 2” by 6” lumber, the rest should be 2” by 4”.

-Make sure you know what size doors you will be installing so you can frame the rough openings accordingly.
+- Make sure you know what size doors you will be installing so you can frame the rough openings accordingly.

-When framing outer walls around windows make sure to allow enough around the window to allow for the finished product for instance I build 5/8” boxes that butt up to the window and are flush with the face of the drywall, so I have to allow for that 5/8” all the way around.
+- When framing outer walls around windows make sure to allow enough around the window to allow for the finished product for instance I build 5/8” boxes that butt up to the window and are flush with the face of the drywall, so I have to allow for that 5/8” all the way around.

 - The trick to floating walls by yourself is to measure from the top of the plate you just laid on the floor to the underside of the joist and deduct 1 1/2”.

-The easy way to hang the wall yourself is to put a couple of small pieces of 2” by 4” on top of the plate already secured to the floor and lift your framed wall and set it on top of those pieces.
+- The easy way to hang the wall yourself is to put a couple of small pieces of 2” by 4” on top of the plate already secured to the floor and lift your framed wall and set it on top of those pieces.

 It might be a bit tight and you might have to hammer the wall around a bit to get it where you want it but that is all there is too it.

-Now get your wall squared up at the top and bottom and nail the top of the wall to your joists and drill some holes in the bottom plate of your wall just snug enough so the spikes fit through with just tapping them lightly through the bottom wall plate into the plate that was secured right to the floor.
+- Now get your wall squared up at the top and bottom and nail the top of the wall to your joists and drill some holes in the bottom plate of your wall just snug enough so the spikes fit through with just tapping them lightly through the bottom wall plate into the plate that was secured right to the floor.

 - Now you can take out the two small pieces of lumber and you know have a wall floating from the floor and you did it by yourself.
 It’s that easy.